Physical Processes Behind the Co-Evolution of Halos, Galaxies and Supermassive Black Holes in the IllustrisTNG Simulation: Evolutionary Phases and Transitions

 \section{Evolutionary Phases and Transitions}

-The similarity of different galaxies shown in Fig.~\ref{fig:sample-overall} indicates that a universal function can be used to fit the evolution path of each galaxy in the $M_{\rm BH}$-$M_*$ plane.
-For each galaxy, we identify its quenching time, $t_{\rm q}$, defined as the first time when its ${\rm sSFR}(t)$, smoothed by a running Gaussian kernel with standard deviation equal to the dynamical time scale ($t_{\rm dyn, h} \equiv R_{\rm h}/V_{\rm h}$) of the host halo at each snapshot, is less than $10^{-11}\,\yr^{-1}$.
-Then, we fit all snapshots before $t_{\rm q}$ by the following function
+{\revised The similarity of the trajectories of the quiescent galaxies in Fig.~\ref{fig:sample-overall} indicates that a universal function can be used to fit the evolution path of each quiescent galaxy in the $M_{\rm BH}$-$M_*$ plane.
+To quantify the transitions and phases in the growth histories, we fit all snapshots before the quenching time, $t_{\rm q}$, by the following piecewise continuous function:}